 \subsection{Related Literature}

-\textbf{Parametric and Non-Parametric Approaches in Contextual MAB.} Most of the literature on contextual bandits assume parametric payoff functions.
-Some researchers have studied this setting when contexts are independently drawn from identical distribution.
+\textbf{Parametric and Non-parametric Approaches to Contextual MAB.} Most of the literature on contextual bandits assumes parametric payoff functions.
+Some researchers have studied this setting when covariates are independently drawn from an identical distribution.
 For example, \cite{goldenshluger2013linear}, \cite{bastani2017mostly}, and \cite{bastani2020online} consider linear payoff functions.
-On the other hand, \cite{langford2008epoch} and \cite{dudik2011efficient} study the problem of finding the best mapping from contexts to arms among a finite set of hypotheses.
-In addition, \cite{wang2005bandit} considers a general relationships between the parameters of payoff functions and contexts.
-In contrast to these studies, some other papers consider settings with contexts that are selected by an \textit{adversary}; see \cite{bubeck2012regret} and references therein.
+On the other hand, \cite{langford2008epoch} and \cite{dudik2011efficient} study the problem of finding the best mapping from covariates to arms among a finite set of hypotheses.
+In addition, \cite{wang2005bandit} considers a general relationships between the parameters of payoff functions and covariates.
+In contrast to these studies, some other papers consider settings with covariates that are selected by an \textit{adversary}; see \cite{bubeck2012regret} and the references therein.